 Participants will work in teams of four, each team under the supervision of an experienced lead teacher.
-They will design courses, emphasizing hands-on experience, which they will teach to middle school and high school students at MIT.
+They will design short courses, that emphasize hands-on experience, which they will teach to middle school and high school students at MIT.
 Participants will learn about the opportunities and challenges of teaching, and acquire skills and expertise that are most effectively transmitted by personal interactions in a small group setting.
-The topics for this year's groups will be waves and light, and heat and energy.

 The scientific focus will be on subject matter of central interest within the CUA, whose themes of light, heat, energy and atoms embody concepts of the physical sciences that naturally connect the CUA research to core curricular topics.
 One group will teach waves and light; the other will teach heat and energy.

 Participants are expected to attend for the full six weeks of the program and should plan to arrive at MIT on Sunday, June 26th, in time for a reception at 6pm.
 Arrival on Saturday, June 25th, is also possible.

 Participants will receive a stipend of $5000, plus housing at MIT.